GuidesRecipesAPI ReferenceChangelog

 • Businesses — RNC (tax identification number)

-• Account Type — Checking or Savings (LBTR rail requires it)
+• Account Type — Checking or Savings (required by the LBTR rail)

 Mexico (MXN)

-The CLABE is an 18-digit identifier that already encodes bank, branch, and account in one number — so the form does not ask for a separate account number for MXN.
+The CLABE is an 18-digit identifier that encodes bank, branch, and account in one number.
+The form does not prompt for a separate account number for MXN.

 Stablecoins

-Stablecoins aren't a corridor in the same sense — no countries are involved.
-The stablecoin assets your workspace can pay out in (and receive in) are set by your platform configuration.
+Stablecoins are not a corridor in the same sense — no countries are involved.
+The stablecoin assets the workspace can pay out and receive are set by platform configuration.
 Supported stablecoins include USDC, USDT, and others.

-To see exactly which stablecoins your workspace supports, open the Cryptocurrency dropdown in the Add Payment Method → Crypto Wallet form, or check the Wallets tab on the Receive page.
+To check the stablecoins enabled for the workspace, open the Cryptocurrency dropdown in the Add Payment Method → Crypto Wallet form, or check the Wallets tab on the Receive page.

 Notes

 • Workspace settings can be narrower than the full list above.
-Your administrator decides which currencies and countries are enabled for your workspace, so the list in the Add Payment Method form may be shorter than this table.
+The administrator controls which currencies and countries are enabled for the workspace.
+The list in the Add Payment Method form may be shorter than this table.

-• The form only shows valid combinations.
-You can't pair a currency with an unsupported rail.
+• The form displays only valid combinations.
+Pairing a currency with an unsupported rail is not possible.

-• Wrong rail for the destination causes payment failure.
-When in doubt, ask the recipient which rail their bank uses.
+• The wrong rail for the destination causes payment failure.
+Confirm the rail with the recipient if uncertain.

-• Some corridors have minimum and maximum amounts.
-These vary by rail and aren't shown in the form.
+• Some corridors enforce minimum and maximum amounts.
+Limits vary by rail and are not shown in the form.
 Contact your administrator if a payment is rejected for size.

 • For stablecoins, network matters as much as asset.
-Sending the right stablecoin on the wrong network can lose funds permanently.
-Always copy the wallet address (don't type it) and confirm the network with the recipient.
+Sending the correct stablecoin on the wrong network can lose funds permanently.
+Always copy the wallet address and confirm the network with the recipient.

-• Don't see a corridor you expected?
-Either it's not enabled on your workspace (ask your administrator) or the platform doesn't support it (check this table).
+• A missing expected corridor is either not enabled on the workspace (ask your administrator) or not supported by the platform (check the table above).

 Related resources